By Patrick-James Reyes

 And that factor rests on whether or not you’re okay with grinding for the sole purpose of gathering loot to use in PvE missions in which you try to find and earn better loot.
 Yes, for a game that touts itself to be an action game and very well avoids ever using the phrase MMO as a descriptor for itself one of the most basic, though addicting, aspects of Destiny comes in the form of MMO-like repetition through repeating story missions, strike missions, and Crucible games all for the sake of finding better gear to outfit your respective Guardian for the sake of going through it all over again.
 And in the case of Strike missions it can be a particular chore as bosses take a ludicrous amount of time to get their health chipped down to nothing.
 That doesn’t even remotely come close to the intense gauntlet run that is The Vault of Class raid which, at the time of this writing, has only be conquered by a few hundred groups with the first taking over eleven hours with over one thousand deaths accumulated in that time.

 But ultimately, it’s a bare bones system of grinding presently that really has no true payoff at the moment aside from using the very best gear for the raid, and only the most focused and most willing to completely ignore just how bare bones Destiny is can derive enjoyment out of the menial repetitive task.
-There is no trading system, no gambling system, no crafting, and when it comes to Crucible multiplayer all gear is autobalanced out to prevent advantages between players making its worth in raw power or defense absolutely worthless as it becomes par with the lowliest of gear.
+There is no trading system, there is a gambling system for Free Online Bet Offers, no crafting, and when it comes to Crucible multiplayer all gear is autobalanced out to prevent advantages between players making its worth in raw power or defense absolutely worthless as it becomes par with the lowliest of gear.

 Yet that’s all players will currently have to look forward to, as there’s not much else to do in the world of Destiny until Bungie adds more to the game via the two upcoming expansions, the first of which is set to arrive in December…